-You have made a great decision.
+Your decision to attend Waubonsee Community College is a great decision.
 Waubonsee alumni are changing the world.
 Many were the first in their family to graduate from college.
 Many transferred to four-year institutions to complete bachelor's, master's, and doctoral degrees.
-Waubonsee alumni have as varied careers as the nearly 45,000 certificates and degrees awarded in our 52-year history.
-We hope you are proud to be a part of the Waubonsee Community College family.
+Waubonsee alumni have as varied careers as the nearly 50,000 certificates and degrees awarded in our 54-year history.